lharr076/EC2-Deploy-Walkthrough/steps.md

   <br />
   <br />
   <a href="https://imgur.com/YToUrxB"><img src="https://i.imgur.com/YToUrxB.png" title="source: imgur.com" /></a>
-  Something to check out that I thought was neat and bears more useful information is terraform show.
-With terraform show, you can inspect the current state.
+  Something to check out that I thought was neat and bears more useful information is <i>terraform show</i>.
+With terraform show, you can inspect the current state displaying the resource ami-id, subnet-id and other useful information.
   <p align="center">
   <br />
   <br />